Poutrathor/mmm_velib/README.md

 			// See 'Configuration options' for more information.

 			stations: [{
-					nom: "home - rue Obama",
+					name: "home - rue Obama",
 					number: "11",
 					contract: "mulhouse"
 				},{
-					nom: "Place Bir Hakeim", // All your stations should belong to the same big city contract but technically you can display from other place if you like.
+					name: "Place Bir Hakeim", // All your stations should belong to the same big city contract but technically you can display from other place if you like.
 I don't see the point though.
 					number: "3039",
 					contract: "lyon"
 				}]